Brainerd, Minnesota

 Hot

-Other BaitSmall inline spinners (Rooster Tail, Panther Martin), spawn bags, PowerBait — check for bait restrictions on your specific stream, some are fly-fishing only.
+Other BaitSmall spinners (Rooster Tail, Panther Martin), spawn bags.
+Confirm bait restrictions — some streams are fly-fishing only.

 Perch